Dedicated team to build a

 Task 1.
 Stop following myths.
 Launching big — is a myth

 It is insane to count on big launch before you even adjust your product for market needs, identify your clients and test your distribution channels.
-According to Sean Ellis, 80% of startups fail launching big.
+According to Sean Ellis, 80% of startups fail to launch big.

 How to minimize risks of failure?

-- Instead of dreaming of big launch, verify it on a smaller scale first.
+- Instead of dreaming of the big launch, verify it on a smaller scale first.